 ✕

-What is Accounting: Definition, Types & Terminology
+What is Accounting: Meaning, Types & Why It Matters

 what is accounting

 Accounting is the backbone of every business therefore when it comes to business you probably know what it is.
+So this drills down to business accounts where there are sales, purchases, incomes and expenses, and profits and losses.

 They are often known as accounts transactions which are recorded in the books of accounts